/*

 * the model, naturally one should ensure that the invariant is true

-* before calling the getNextValue
+* before calling the getNextValue,

-, or setValue
+* getPreviousValue, or setValue methods.

 *

-* Typically this property is a Number
+* Typically this property is a Number of the same type

-however it's possible to use any
+* as the value however it's possible to use any

-with a compareTo
+* Comparable with a compareTo

-with the same type as the value.
+* method for a Number with the same type as the value.

-* For example if value was a Long
+* For example if value was a Long,

-might be a Date subclass defined like this:
+* minimum might be a Date subclass defined like this:

 *

-* MyDate extends Date { // Date already implements Comparable * public int compareTo(Long o) { * long t = getTime(); * return (t < o.longValue() ? -1 : (t == o.longValue() ?
-0 : 1)); * } * } **
+* return (t < o.longValue() ? -1 : (t == o.longValue() ?
+0 : 1));

 * This method fires a ChangeEvent

-* if the minimum
+* if the minimum has changed.

 *

-* @param minimum a Comparable
+* @param minimum a Comparable that has a

-* compareTo
+* compareTo method for Numbers with

 * the same type as value